 - If you are having difficulty saving a VideoMail file, it may be because Windows has not appended the .asf extension correctly in the File Save dialog box.
 If you explicitly enter the .asf extension as part of the file name, the file will be saved correctly.
 For example, in the file name field, enter the file name as MyVideoMail.asf. - Recording VideoMail is interrupted when an incoming call is automatically answered.
-To resolve this issue, turn off the Auto-Answer feature - If you leave the VideoMail box open after recording a VideoMail message and then place a call, you cannot play or record VideoMail until you close the VideoMail box and then reopen it. - The VideoMail feature cannot be used if you are in a call and the VideoMail control panel is disabled. - Use of the VideoMail recording feature with third party cameras is currently supported on Windows XP operating systems only. - If you expand the PVX window to preview a VideoMail recording and the video image does not expand as well, the problem may be resolved by temporarily disabling hardware acceleration.
+To resolve this issue, turn off the Auto-Answer feature. - If you leave the VideoMail box open after recording a VideoMail message and then place a call, you cannot play or record VideoMail until you close the VideoMail box and then reopen it. - The VideoMail feature cannot be used if you are in a call and the VideoMail control panel is disabled. - If you expand the PVX window to preview a VideoMail recording and the video image does not expand as well, the problem may be resolved by temporarily disabling hardware acceleration.
 To disable hardware acceleration, go to the Setup > Video page and clear the Use DirectX Hardware Acceleration box. - Because VideoMail is recorded to the system's hard drive, the size of a VideoMail recording is limited only by the available space on your hard drive.